 Although less common, when UTI occurs in men, it tends to be more complex as the infection could be related to more complicated conditions such as enlarged prostate, kidney stones, diabetes, incontinence, and more.

 The first step to recovering from a UTI is to seek treatment for it.

 Depending on the severity of the infection, our doctors may prescribe a round of antibiotics.
 Antibiotics are often prescribed in the first line of treatment but they can cause side effects like rashes, dizziness, nausea, diarrhoea, or yeast infection.

-If antibiotics alone are good, you will recover easily.
+If antibiotics alone is sufficient, you will recover easily.
 Otherwise, you may have to undergo further tests or evaluation.
-If the infection can be linked or traced to sexually transmittable diseases, more tests will be ordered to determine the real cause of the illness to find the best treatment for it.
+If the origin of the infection is traced back to a sexually transmittable disease, more tests will be carried out to determine the root cause of the illness in order to find a suitable treatment for it.